Fast End-to-End Framework for Cosmological Parameter Inference from CMB Data Using Machine Learning: Analysis

 \subsubsection{Training and test data sets}

-The robustness of simulation-based cosmological inference critically depends on both the amount of synthetic data available and the degree to which these simulations accurately reproduce observational reality.
-We address these challenges through the ABS method, which operates directly at the level of the angular power spectrum rather than on sky maps, greatly improving computational efficiency over conventional component-separation techniques.
+The statistical performance of simulation-based inference is directly tied to both the amount of synthetic data available and how well the training data reproduce the conditions under which the network is applied.
+We address these requirements through the ABS method, which operates directly at the level of the angular power spectrum rather than on sky maps, greatly improving computational efficiency over conventional component-separation techniques.
 This enables the rapid generation of the extensive and statistically representative training and test data sets required for robust ML–based cosmological inference.
+The goal here is not to test robustness against unknown systematics, but to evaluate the internal consistency and statistical performance of the integrated ABS–NN pipeline under controlled conditions.
+A detailed analysis of robustness under model mismatch (e.g., spatially varying foregrounds, correlated noise, or imperfect noise subtraction within ABS) will be presented in follow-up work.

 Here, we use a set of 10 recovered ${BB, EE}$ spectra for each of the 500+200 cosmologies, or pairs \{$r, \tau$\}, considered for simulations.
 We split the first 500 into 400/100 cosmologies training/validation of the NN model, testing it on the other 200 cosmologies (narrower intervals of parameters).
 This ensures that cosmologies used for testing are entirely independent from those employed in training and validation.
 A cross-validation procedure is implemented following \cite{2024/novaes}.